algorandfoundation/docs/docs/get-details/transactions/index.md

 - The Approval program (`apap`) and Clear program (`apsu`) are set to `#pragma version 5; int 1`
 - The Apps global and local state both have bytes/ints set to 1
-- The OnComplete (`apan`) is set to NoOp (0 value so it is omited from output)
+- The OnComplete (`apan`) is set to NoOp (0 value so it is omitted from output)

-Assuming all the balance and signature checks pass, this will create an Application with a new AppId and subsequent calls
+Assuming all the balance and signature checks pass, this will create an Application with a new AppId and subsequent calls.

 ### Application Update Transaction